jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 ### Single server design

 * Unique server with HTTP and Database on a unique server.
 Simple but has a single point of failure: impact is to change DNS routing with new server.
-Get backup
 * Separate out the DB help to scale DB and server independently.

 ### Vertical scaling